 Cameron Prairie National Wildlife Refuge

-Located 25 miles southeast of Lake Charles, Cameron Prairie has reopened after suffered extensive damage during Hurricane Katrina.
+Located 25 miles southeast of Lake Charles, Cameron Prairie has reopened after suffering extensive damage during Hurricane Katrina.

 ADDITIONAL LINKS: